MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 gets original tweet.

-Possible solution: for user u1 with millions of followers - do not update each followers timeline; when follower accesses his timeline then perform SQL query to get the heavy ones update on demand and merge it with each follower’s timeline on demand.
+Possible solution: for user u1 with millions of followers - do not update each followers timeline; when follower accesses his timeline then perform SQL query to get the heavy ones update on demand and merge it with each follower's timeline on demand.

 Horizontal scalability: have a set of thousands of redis servers, need to know the three machines that store the timeline.
 Here use sharding: take user id and apply a hash -> drive the three servers that store the timeline from the has of the user id.